-Should you become a Rotarian, a Kiwanian or Lion, act well your part as a minister.
+Should you become a Rotarian, a Kiwanian or a Lion, act well your part as a minister.
 Don't get the idea because you are with a bunch of good fellows that you must in the least compromise yourself by trying to be too frivolous or rough.
-You are a Christian Minister and while you can enter heartily into all that is clean and dignified, and have a royal good time, you must not say or do enything that is inconsistent with your high calling.
-Should you stoop to do this, the very men about you who had called you a jolly good fellow would have less respect for you for thus compromising yourself.
+You are a Christian minister and while you can enter heartily into all that is clean and dignified, and have a royal good time, you must not say or do anything that is inconsistent with your high calling.
+Should you stoop to do this, the very men about you had called you a "jolly good fellow" would have less respect for you for thus compromising yourself.
 They know something of the high standards of the ministry and with all their worldliness, have high regard for those in it who are loyal and consistent.

-Never forget that you are a minister of the Gospel and an ambassador of Christ.
-I knew a minister who often seemed to forget his high calling, thinking to curry favor with the business and professional men he met at the club.
+Never forget in any place or position that you are a minister of the Gospel and an ambassador of Christ.
+I knew a minister who often seemed to forget his high calling, thinking to carry favor with the business and professional men he met at the Club.
 He was bright, scholarly and a good story teller and therefore, made interesting company.
 These men enjoyed his fellowship, but lost respect for him as a minister.

-By using caution not to give too freely of your time, but establishing right relations with those you meet in this social way, and maintaining your selfrespect as a minister, you will find these club connections opportunities of personal refreshment and channels of usefulness.
+Let me caution you not to give too freely of your time, but establishing right relations with those you meet in this social way, and maintaining your self-respect as a minister, you will find these club connections, opportunities of personal refreshment and channels of usefulness.